-Glenorchy itself is already so scenic, but when you walk the Glenorchy boardwalk you will pass a postcard perfect bench overlooking the mountains and calm lake.
-The perfect ingredients for a picnic and small break from the natural walk.
+Glenorchy itself is already so scenic, but when you walk the Glenorchy boardwalk you will pass a postcard-perfect bench overlooking the mountains and calm lake.
+The perfect ingredients for a picnic and a small break from the walk.

 Either bring your own prepared food, some snacks from the supermarket or takeaway from the local restaurants in Glenorchy town.
 There is no other place so easy to reach with these stunning views in Glenorchy.
-During hikes we always love to bring crackers with tuna in a can, nuts, carrots or other easy to pack food.
-But because it doesn’t cost too much time to reach this bench along the Glenorchy walkway, you can eventually carry some fresh prepared food and eat it here.
+During hikes, we always love to bring crackers with tuna in a can, nuts, carrots or other easy-to-pack food.
+But because it doesn’t take too much time to reach this bench along the Glenorchy walkway, you can eventually carry some freshly prepared food and eat it here.
 Some of the most beautiful picnic benches we have ever seen!

 Visit the wineries around Glenorchy

-The Central Otago region of New Zealand is home to some of the best wine in the world, particularly Pinot Noirs.
-There aren’t any wineries in Glenorchy, but from Queenstown you have access to 6 different grape growing regions such as the Gibbston Valley and Wanaka.
+The Central Otago region of New Zealand is home to some of the best wines in the world, particularly Pinot Noirs.
+There aren’t any wineries in Glenorchy, but from Queenstown, you can access 6 different grape-growing regions such as the Gibbston Valley and Wanaka.